 Well hello there.
 Thanks for stopping by!

-After nearly two decades of working in the nonprofit sector, I’ve got all kinds of information and thoughts banging around inside my brain.
-Combine that with many friends and colleagues over the years asking “why don’t you have a blog?” and here we are.
+After over two decades of working in the nonprofit sector, I’ve got all kinds of information and thoughts banging around inside my brain.
+Combine that with many friends and colleagues over the years asking “why don’t you have a website or blog?” and here we are.

 I began my nonprofit career after a layoff from a telecommunications firm back in the late 90’s.
 I started nonprofit life as a part-time administrative assistant with an environmental organization while getting an associate degree in computer programming at my local community college.
 Over the next decade or so, I got three more degrees (see bio above) and was promoted a few times so I was eventually managing that organization’s technology full time before long.